Sticky Icon

 Continue: High fibre foods for fissure (increasing fiber intake softens stool and promotes regular bowel movements), green vegetables, curry leaves, fenugreek seeds, cucumber, carrot, spinach, bottle gourd, torai, shallots, banana flower, suran (elephant yam), barley, oats, moringa leaves, ash gourd, amla, mango, orange, apple, watermelon, dry grapes soaked in water, banana, pear, soaked almonds, buttermilk with curry leaves, brown rice, moong dal, masoor dal.

 Following these dietary recommendations can significantly alleviate the symptoms of anal fissures and promote healing, reducing the need for medical interventions and enhancing overall digestive health.
 A diet rich in anal fissure dietary fiber can help manage effectively by softening stools, making bowel movements easier, and reducing strain on the anal sphincter.
+Fissure ayurvedic treatment complements these dietary measures by using natural herbs and therapies to soothe inflammation, improve digestion, and support tissue healing.

 Leave a Reply